Hubix9/Acoustic-Guitar-Extension-Creator/README.md

 In order to download the tool, head to the *Releases* tab: https://github.com/Hubix9/Acoustic-Guitar-Extension-Creator/releases

+And click on ```Music_extension_creator.zip``` link visible in the assets section of latest release, your download should start right after doing it.

 ## How to use

 1. Extract Music Extension Creator folder from downloaded .zip